oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ---
 In this competition, we need to predict multiple targets of the Mechanism of Action (MoA) response(s) of different samples (sig_id), given various inputs such as gene expression data and cell viability data.

-Two notes:

-- the training data has an additional (optional) set of MoA labels that are not included in the test data and not used for scoring.
+The training data has an additional (optional) set of MoA labels that are not included in the test data and not used for scoring.
-- the re-run dataset has approximately 4x the number of examples seen in the Public test.

 Files: